Radioguided Occult Lesion Localisation using Iodine 125 Seeds

 The Ladybird Foundation is raising urgently needed funds to allow the completion of the ROLLIS Project.
 This clinical trial is already underway, but the shortfall in funding means we need your help to reach our fundraising target of $200,000.

-Since taking on this challenge, The Ladybird Foundation has raised and granted $140,000 to the ROLLIS Project, enabling this very important clinical trial to continue to enrol Western Australian women as participants.
+Since taking on this challenge, The Ladybird Foundation has raised and granted a total of $185,000 to the ROLLIS Project, enabling this very important clinical trial to continue to enrol Western Australian women as participants.

 The ROLLIS Project

 The ROLLIS Project involves a trial of 688 breast cancer patients and has the potential to change the treatment of impalpable breast cancers.

 Purpose: Comparing the use of low dose radioactive seeds to the standard technique to guide the localisation of impalpable breast cancer in women undergoing breast-conserving surgery.

 Technique: The ROLLIS technique is used to guide breast-conserving surgery for small, impalpable (i.e. the surgeon can’t feel it) breast cancers.
 It involves inserting a tiny low-dose radioactive iodine-labelled seed into the patient’s cancer under local anesthesia with imaging guidance.
 The surgeon uses a hand-held probe to locate the seed at the time of the surgery.